 So what to do when prospects are about to leave your shopping page, use pop-ups.
 It will capture the attention of buyers so they could probably keep their eye on the ad before leaving.
 Browse abandonment, on-click, timed, on-scroll, and any other sort of pop-up can all be personalized.

-Merchants can integrate our Popup extension into your site to focus on the exact content and drive them action with CTA.
+Merchants can integrate our Popup extension into your site to focus on the exact content and drive them to action with CTA.
 It is fast and simple to create beautiful pop-ups with our pre-designed templates.
-You can design unlimited popups in various types like Yes/No button, subscribe form, social sharing, contact form, static content and hot deal.
+You can design unlimited popups in various types like Yes/No button, subscribe form, social sharing, contact form, static content, and hot deals.

 There is another effective way to maximize the value of each visitor on-site.
 It is by using information bars.
 For example, you can offer different shipping rates depending on location to offer higher-priced items to returning visitors in the top 25% of your AOV in the previous orders.